DonadeyRemi/LyonPoussetteGPS/README.md

 ## LyonPoussetteGPS ##
 It's a educationnal project, from INSA Lyon, ingenniering school in France.
 It is an application that calculate the best way to go to a A point to a B point with differents parameters choosen by the user

+## Getting Started ##
+You need to have a valid python 3 installed on our computer, Also you need to install some extra packages
+* PriorityQueue (with pip install PriorityQueue)
+* tkscrolledframe (with pip install tkScrolledFrame)
+* tkintermapview ( with pip install tkintermapview)

 ## How to use it ##
 /!\ Keep all the files in the same folder /!\
 You have to be connected to internet to use the app and the interactive map !